xrdocs/segment-routing/_path-tracing/pt-demo-ecmp.md

 ---
 **Coming soon**

-This video will be available by April 15, 2022.
+This video will be available soon.